haskell/core-libraries-committee/PROPOSALS.md

 # Proposals

-Want to make a change to one of the core libraries?
+Want to make a change to `base`?
 Great!
 We'd love to hear your suggestion.
 Just follow the steps outlined here so that your idea doesn't lose traction!

 ## The "what"